taupirho/marketdatadownloading/README.md

 A quick-start guide to sourcing and downloading financial data from Bloomberg, Reuters, Markit and the Internet using **mostly** Excel and VBA

-Free copy downloadable in the markdown file in this repository -  it's about 100 pages
+Free copy available in the PDF document in this repository -  it's about 87 pages

 For about £10 ($15) you can get a paperback copy at Amazon here: